amashhour1974/WeTransfer/README.md

 ## Description

-The following are the purpose of this circuit-breaker solution:
+circuit-breaker purpose:

-    To prevent a network or service failure from cascading to other services.
+    * To prevent a network or service failure from cascading to other services.
-    Saves bandwidth by not making requests over a network when the service you’re requesting is down.
+    * Saves bandwidth by not making requests over a network when the service you’re requesting is down.
-    Gives time for the failing service to recover.
+    * Gives time for the failing service to recover.